Recognition & Compliance

 Trusted by Professionals, Built for the Future

 "Proofbox has the potential to reshape the landscape of intellectual property management.
-Its legal rigor and technical architecture make it a serious alternative to traditional patenting in terms of preserving FTO."
+Its rigorous and technical backend architecture make it a genuine option in terms of supporting the preservation of FTO."

-Whether you are a corporate IP strategist, startup founder, or independent inventor, Proofbox is built to ensure your ideas are disclosed in a way that is legally irrefutable, technically verifiable, and globally discoverable and therefore recognized.
+Whether you are a corporate IP strategist, startup founder, or independent inventor, Proofbox is built to ensure your ideas are discreetly disclosed in a way that creates verifiable prior art, without unnecessarily disseminating it.

 Can a Proofbox disclosure prevent others from patenting my idea?

-Is a Proofbox disclosure legally valid in patent offices and courts worldwide?
+Is a Proofbox disclosure valid in patent offices and courts worldwide?

-How is Proofbox different from other platforms for defensive publishing?
+How does Proofbox establish itself compared to other platforms for defensive publishing?

 Unlike static archives, Proofbox offers an end-to-end solution: